frontendnetwork/faq/source/Blazerr.md

-This is an overview over all meta tags used by [Blazerr by JokeNetwork](https://jokenetwork.de).
+This is an overview over all meta extensions used by [Blazerr by JokeNetwork](https://jokenetwork.de).

 ## blazerr-support-identifier